A UK Homeowner’s Checklist Before EV Home Charger Installation (2026)

 Meanwhile, if you are a leaseholder, you must secure a formal written permission from your landlord or the building’s management before starting any EV charger installations.
 The same goes if you live in a heritage building or a listed property.

-Step 2 – Check your eligibility for the OZEV Grant
+Step 2 – Check your OZEV grant eligibility before EV charger installations

 The Office for Zero Emission Vehicles (OZEV) offers financial support to help cover the cost of an EV home charger installation.
 Approved applicants under this EV Chargepoint Grant can get either £350 or 75% off the cost to buy and install a socket, whichever amount is lower.